pensjonatus/flash-fiction/blog/no-way-to-break-up.md

 ---
-title: 'No Way to Break Up'
+title: No Way to Break Up
 date: '2015-03-03'
-categories:
+tags:
-  - 'love'
+  - love
 ---

 I was having lunch with my girlfriend.